ajithrnayak/ajith_blog/content/posts/2022-07-04---Set-up-dev-env-on-macOS/index.md

 # or
 echo $HOME
 ```
+I've used [Oh My Zsh](https://ohmyz.sh) in the past, but I'm going to save it for later this time.

 #### Install Xcode

 As an [Apple developer](https://twitter.com/ajithrnayak/status/1534043431122927616), latest version of Xcode is pretty much everything I need.
 However, I will occasionally require beta builds or even older versions for a legacy codebase.

 Xcode can be downloaded from [Developer/Downloads](https://developer.apple.com/download/) or the Mac App Store.
 However, as the saying goes

-> "Friends do not allow friends to download Xcode from the App Store."
+> "Friends don't let friends download Xcode from the App Store."

 So, I will use the easiest way to install and switch between multiple versions of Xcode - [Xcodes App](https://github.com/RobotsAndPencils/XcodesApp).

 ![Xcodes App](./xcodes_app.png)